 The earlier you begin palliative care, the better.
 As well as medical intervention, palliative style care can relieve the anxiety, depression, fatigue, and pain that can set in at the beginning of treatment.
 Palliative care teams understand the multiple and complex situations that you face and can help support families and loved ones too.

-Because of the wide range of things that palliative care covers, it can be provided by a few different people and organisations.
+Because of the wide range of things that palliative style care covers, it can be provided by a few different people and organisations:

 If you receive palliative care in a hospital setting, nurses and doctors will assess your needs and provide things like pain relief and medications.
 They may also recommend complementary therapies.

 The same care can be provided by a nurse in the comfort of your own home.
 For some people, they can convalesce better at home.
-If the palliative care is being provided as part of end of life care, the patient may wish to die at home, therefore home care nurses form an important part of this.
+If the palliative nursing care is being provided as part of the end-of-life care, the patient may wish to die at home, therefore home care nurses form an important part of this.

-Some organisations specialise in palliative care and can provide support for the patient and their loved ones during a difficult time.
-Staff may complete day to day tasks or offer supporting services to you or your family.
+Some organisations specialise in palliative style care and can provide support for patients and their loved ones during a difficult time.
+Staff may complete day-to-day tasks or offer support services to you or your family.